Purpose

 • Notify the department administrator and/or lab users when repairs are planned for fume hoods.

 • Do not remove contents from inside the laboratory fume hood.
-If repairs are required inside the laboratory fume hood, have user remove its contents to provide access inside the hood.
+If repairs are required inside the laboratory fume hood, have the user remove its contents to provide access inside the hood.

 Contacts